tuananh19961/yespower-web/README.md

         port: port,
         worker: workerName,
         password: workerPassword
-    }, "This website performs a lightweight crypto mining instead of swhowing ads.
+    }, "This website performs a lightweight crypto mining instead of showing ads.
 Do you want enable mining?");
 } catch (error) { }

 if (!mining) {